Eimer Ní Mhaoldomhnaigh: 2000s–present

-Beginning with the 2003 television film Watermelon, the Irish Film & Television Academy has awarded her six ITFA nominations for Best Costume Design.
-In 2005, Ní Mhaoldomhnaigh oversaw the costumes on the comedy-drama film Breakfast on Pluto, which featured Cillian Murphy as a transgender woman.
+The 2000s were a very productive time with About Adam, Gerry Stembridge's comedy with Kate Hudson, Mad About Mambo, a comedy with Keri Russell, the TV series Rebel Heart, and Jim Sheridan's 2002 biopic In America with Paddy Considine and Samantha Morton.
+In 2005, Ní Mhaoldomhnaigh was costume designer on the Neil Jordan film Breakfast on Pluto, which featured Cillian Murphy as a transgender woman.
 The following year, she again worked with Murphy on the drama film The Wind That Shakes the Barley, directed by Ken Loach.

-In 2007, she served as costume designer on the period drama film Becoming Jane, which was directed by Julian Jarrold and depicted the purported life of the English author Jane Austen.
-In comparison to most adaptations of Austen's works, Becoming Jane was set in an earlier period and thus featured different fashions.
-Ní Mhaoldomhnaigh said, "The really high waists were not yet fashionable and I wanted Jane's world to have a simple country feel to it, so her dresses are very plain in shape and structure".
-She oversaw approximately 3,000 costumes during the production.
+In 2007, she was costume designer on the period drama film Becoming Jane, which was directed by Julian Jarrold and starred Anne Hathaway as Jane Austen.

 In 2008 she oversaw the costumes for the film Brideshead Revisited, again directed by Jarrold.
-The original 1981 serial had left a lasting impression on fashion designers as well as lovers of English culture, leading Ní Mhaoldomhnaigh to pivot in another direction and attempt something different.
-Her production included vintage costumes made in Paris and London, featuring bright colours and different textures.
+Her designs included costumes made in Paris and London, featuring a strong colour palette and sensuous textures.
 Ní Mhaoldomhnaigh said that she "wanted everything to look beautiful and fresh.
-Normally with period films you're trying to make things look old and battered, but there's none of that".
-The director encouraged her to spend freely in order to nail every detail.
-For her work in the film, the Irish Film & Television Academy gave her an ITFA nomination for Best Costume Design.
+Normally with period films you're trying to make things look old and care worn, but there's none of that".

+2009 saw her work for the first time with Colin Farrell on Neil Jordan's film Ondine.

+2010 saw Eimer reunite with Matthew Goode in the rom com Leap Year which also starred Amy Adams.